microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

 <a name="Exercise2"></a>
 ## Exercise 2: Provision a MySQL Web App

 There are several ways to provision an Azure Web App.
 In this exercise, you will use the Azure Portal to do it.
 Provisioning is quick and easy and involves little more than answering a few questions and clicking a few buttons.
-Once the Web App is provisioned, you can navigate to it in your browser just as you would any other Web site.
+Once the Web App is provisioned, you can view it in your browser just as you would any other Web site.

 1. Open the [Azure Portal](https://portal.azure.com) in your browser.
 If you are asked to log in, do so using your Microsoft account.

 1. Click **+ New**.
-In the "New" blade that opens, type the words "web app mysql" (without quotation marks) into the search box and press **Enter**.
+In the "New" blade that opens, type "web app mysql" (without quotation marks) into the search box and press **Enter**.

     ![Finding the "Web App + MySQL" template](Images/find-webappmysql.png)